Subscribe Now: 1 Full Year for Only $6.95!

 - Free Universal Express after 4 p.m. every day (one time per participating attraction).

-- One free Halloween Horror Nights ticket, vaild select Sunday-Thursday nights only.
+- One free Halloween Horror Nights ticket, valid select Sunday-Thursday nights only.

 - Free admission to CityWalk clubs, and free admission for one guest on Sunday-Thursday nights (excludes concerts and special events).

-- Free access to hotel fitness centers and complimentary room upgrades when staying onsite.
+- Free access to Mandara Spa facilities and complimentary room upgrades when staying onsite.

 In addition, all annual passholders get a quarterly newsletter with announcements of special limited-time perks, such as early park admission on weekdays during the off season.
 And if you can't handle the cost of a pass in one big bite, Universal's FlexPay service will (after a substantial downpayment) split the remaining bill into interest-free payments as low as $15 per month.